logux/docs/3-concepts/2-action.md

 ## Sending Actions from Server to Client

-When you add new action to the server’s log, server will try to send it to all connected clients according to `meta.channels`, `meta.users`, `meta.clients` and `meta.nodes`.
+When you add a new action to the server’s log, the server will try to send it to all connected clients according to `meta.channels`, `meta.users`, `meta.clients` and `meta.nodes`.

-By default, server doesn’t keep actions in the log for offline users to make scaling easy.
-You can enable keeping action in the log, by setting and removing [`reasons`] on `preadd` and `processed` events.
-But we recommend to use subscriptions.
+By default, the server doesn’t keep actions in the log for offline users to make scaling easy.
+You can enable keeping the action in the log, by setting and removing [`reasons`] on `preadd` and `processed` events.
+But we recommend using subscriptions.

-Every time client will connect to the server, it sends `logux/subscribe` again.
-Server can load the latest state from database and send it back.
+Every time the client will connect to the server, it sends `logux/subscribe` again.
+The server can load the latest state from the database and send it back.

 [`reasons`]: ./6-reason.md